varalakshmi11/hello-world/README.md

 # hello-world
-I am saying a big HI to the world.
+I am saying a big HELLO to the world.